jetstream-cloud/js2docs/docs/ui/cli/openrc.md

-# Setting up openrc.sh for the Jetstream2 Command Line Interface
+## Setting up the openrc.sh for the Jetstream2 CLI

 ### New openrc format for Jetstream2 CLI!